slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Creativity is a muscle.
 Without new experiences, it atroffiates.
 Ideas born out of free time, play and boredom.
 Ignorance is a blessing, gives you freedom to think about stuff.
 Conventional people living conventional lives lead to conventional ideas.

+> *"I begin with an idea and then it becomes something else."
+-- Pablo Picasso*

 > *"Name the greatest of all inventors.
 Accident."
 -- Mark Twain*

-> *"Using creativity to solve problems cannot be taught, and it’s ultimately what free markets pay for."
--- Naval Ravikant*

 > *"We can’t solve problems by using the same kind of thinking we used when we created them."
 -- Albert Einstein*